datreeio/jira-backup-py/README.md

 :white_check_mark: Add an option to stream backup file to Azure Blob Storage
 :white_check_mark: Check how to manually create a cron task on OS X / Linux
 :white_check_mark: Check how to manually create a schedule task on windows
-:black_square_button: Support adding cron / scheduled task from script
+:white_check_mark: Support adding cron / scheduled task from script

 # Installation
 ## Prerequisite: